renepacchaux/gudeeds-responsive-mobile-app/README.md

 Clarifying the types of tasks that others get help with, she is likely to book also.

-<a id="org92fcf6a"></a>
+<a id="orgc6c8b91"></a>

 ### Testing the Prototypes

 I conducted interviews and asked for thoughts aloud if they were comfortable to do so.
 While explaining their touchpoints on the app, I noted some recurring problems with button placement.
-There was also confusion about which buttons provided similar action. #testing-summary #prototype-tests
+There was also confusion about which buttons provided similar action.

-<a id="org6abce42"></a>
+<a id="orgef22c38"></a>

 ### Snapshot and moving forward

 Maybe for the backend - a dashboard, maybe.
 Because the testing gave an already clear direction, this contribution did not make it past the design studio stage at the early stages of work.

-At judgment time, I thought back to the positive approach ‘more' hierarchy would add to the app.
-After all, I came around on gamification. #my-approach

 Gamification can be useful here and something worthy of testing out.
 I decided to explore this.

 It would be fun to have a ‘karma'-like score.

+At judgment time, I thought back to the positive approach ‘more' hierarchy would add to the app.
+After all, I came around on gamification.

 **Gudeeds as client**